Doing Business With AC Transit

-Vendor registration is handled through PMM’s on-line procurement system, ACT Online Purchasing.
-To register go to AC Transit’s homepage, “actransit.org”.
-Then click on the PURCHASING link.
-Once inside the Purchasing area, simple instructions will guide the vendor through registration.
-Being on the database guarantees that a vendor will be notified of all solicitations within the specific commodity that the vendor has requested notification on.
+Vendor registration is handled through PMM’s online procurement system, ACT Online Purchasing.
+To register or log into your account, click here: http://www.actransit.org/purchasing/vendor-registration-and-log-in/.
+Being in the database allows a vendor to be notified of solicitations within the specific NAICS code commodities that the vendor has requested notification on.
 It is the responsibility of the vendor to keep its business profile updated with the Purchasing system.

 Some Points To Remember

 Read all solicitation packages and on-line solicitation requirements and instructions carefully.
 Be sure you can comply with all requirements before you respond.
 If you have any questions, be sure to contact the buyer responsible for the project.

 Be sure your offer arrives on time.
 All solicitation packages state the date and time the offer is due to AC Transit.
 Do not depend on the U.S. Postal Service or a courier service for offers which cannot be submitted on-line.
 Hand delivery is strongly recommended.
 AC Transit does not accept late offers/bids.

 Make your sales investment wisely.
 Always contact AC Transit before you spend time and money creating expensive demonstration, designs, layouts or presentations.